awk Programs

 frequency table, which is not ordered.

-script's output is then sorted by the sort
+The awk script's output is then sorted by the sort utility and

 specify to sort using the second field of each input line (skipping one field),